zynine-/HDHRViewerV2.bundle/README.md

 ## Client Compatibility

 Some browser may have playback issues with HTML5 player, disable HTML5 player.
+Refer to Known Anomalies for more info.

 ### Full compatibility:
 - Android 6 (HTC 10)